mpadge/hackmd-stat-software/regression.md

     example, specification that software accepts only numeric inputs in `vector` or `matrix` form, or that all inputs must be in `data.frame` form with both column and row names.
-  - **RE1.3** Regression Software should explicitly document any aspects of input data (such as row names) which are not used in model construction.
+  - **RE1.3** Regression Software should transfer all relevant aspects of input data, notably including row and column names, and potentially information from other `attributes()`, to corresponding aspects of return objects (see RE4, below).
+      - **RE1.3a** Where otherwise relevant information is *not* transferred, this should be explicitly documented.
   - **RE1.4** Regression Software should document any assumptions made with regard to input data; for example distributional assumptions, or assumptions that predictor data have mean values of zero.